tdsacilowski/hashi-demo/README.md

 In order to teardown the entire environment, we need to work in the reverse from above.

-Run `terraform destroy` from the `nomad-cluster` directory first, and then the `base-infrastructure`.:
+Run `terraform destroy` from the `nomad-cluster` directory first, and then from the `base-infrastructure` directory.

 [retry_join_ec2]: https://www.consul.io/docs/agent/options.html#retry_join_ec2